wciesialka/top-names/README.md

 # top-names

 Program to scrape from the most common first names (male and female) in the United States from the decades 1880s-2010s.
+Please note that these names are not guaranteed to be unique.
 Data provided by the Social Security Admnistration.
 If you do not want to run the program, you can view the results as of November 25th, 2021 in [output.txt](output.txt).